xiaomin-lin/loan_default_prediction/src/eda/loan_default_eda.md

 ### Outlier Analysis

 The dataset contains several variables with notable outliers.
-We used the Interquartile Range (IQR) method [Tukey, 1977] to identify outliers in continuous variables.
+We used the Interquartile Range (IQR) method [Tukey, J. W. (1977).
+Exploratory Data Analysis.] to identify outliers in continuous variables.
 This method defines outliers as values that fall outside the range:

 - Lower bound: Q1 - 1.5 × IQR
 - Upper bound: Q3 + 1.5 × IQR